What is a SIPP pension?

 SIPPs can also be very flexible, for example you could use a SIPP to raise a mortgage to part-fund the purchase of a rental property with the SIPP receiving the rental payments.
 SIPPs are also portable, if you change jobs, or stop working, you can continue contributing to the scheme, and, if you join a new employer, they may also decide to contribute to it although there is no obligation that they do so.

 SIPPs can also be suitable for people who want to gather all of their pensions into one pot before they retire, or for those who want to keep their money invested after they retire so that they can draw down an income from it.
 The greater pension freedoms may persuade more people to opt for a SIPP pre-retirement in order that they can manage their own funds.

-To find out more about SIPPs fill in the contact form and a SIPP adviser will call you back.
+To find out more about SIPPs fill in the contact form and we’ll arrange for a SIPP adviser to call you back.